Bed Bath & Beyond Inc. (BBBY) Shares Down Despite Recent Market Volatility

-Bed Bath & Beyond Inc. (NASDAQ: BBBY)’s stock price has decreased by -4.75 compared to its previous closing price of 0.35.
-However, the company has experienced a -58.11% decline in its stock price over the last five trading sessions.
-Barron’s reported 5 hours ago that Bed Bath & Beyond Strikes $120 Million Deal to Boost Inventory
+Bed Bath & Beyond Inc. (NASDAQ: BBBY)’s stock price has decreased by -8.28 compared to its previous closing price of 0.34.
+However, the company has experienced a -47.91% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Bed Bath & Beyond Inc. (NASDAQ: BBBY) Right Now?